 History of Karak

 In ancient times the city of Karak was known as the Wall of Potsherds in Hebrew.
 It was a capital city of ancient Moabite, dating back to the 7th Century BCE.
 Today Karak is best known for its relevance in the Crusades of the 12th Century.
 Karak Castle was the stronghold for crusades between the Crusaders and the army of Saladin; the first sultan of Egypt and Syria.
 After many years of battles, the castle was eventually overthrown by Saladin’s army.

 There is also a museum with artifacts and historical information about the castle.
 On a clear day, visitors can see as far as the Dead Sea from the top of the castle.
-More recently this castle has been involved in the conflict with ISIS and visitors should check local travel advice before visiting.
+More recently, this castle has been involved in political conflict and visitors should check local travel advice before visiting.

 How to Visit Karak

 Karak Castle is 2JD (2.83 USD) to enter.
 Entrance to the castle is free with the Jordan Pass.
 It is open from 8 am until 4 pm between October and March, and until 7 pm from April until September.